Advanced: Editing a DBT Template

 You need to save the resulting template in one of the folders used for custom templates (those created via the Document menu: Create Template function) so that they are found and added to the list of templates in the relevant DBT dialogs.

-A custom template for your own use is normally saved in your own computer profile:
+A custom template for your own use (option: Save for Me Only) is normally saved in your own computer profile.